Code-by-CodeBeast/codebycodebeast_archive/course_series/02-cracking-the-code/01-cracking-the-two-pointer.md

          |
          point

    * Start with the second point and iterate through the remaining elements (in this case from 3 to 5) to find the second point that sums up to the target.
-In the case of an array sorted in ascending order, you can ignore the thge nested iteration on the first element since it will not matter when finding the sum.
+   In the case of an array sorted in ascending order, you can ignore the the nested iteration on the first elemen since it will not matter when finding the sum.

    ...Keep iterating until you find the sum or the end of the array.
 ```

-This results in a nested loop which is `O(N^2)` time complexity.
+This results in a nested loop which is `O(N²)` time complexity.

-##### Finding the better solution
+##### Finding a better solution

-- Find insights from the brute force solution or the problem statement.
+- Find insights from the brute-force solution or the problem statement.
 - Ask for a hint from the interviewer.
 - Find algorithm patterns that can be applied to the problem based off the runtimes.

-An improvement from the brute force solution which results in `O(N^2)` time complexity is to find a solution that reduces that to a `O(N log N)`.
+An improvement from the brute force solution, which results in `O(N²)` time complexity, is to find a solution that reduces that to a `O(N log N)`.

-**Note that: `O(N log N) > O(N^2)`**
+**Note that: `O(N log N) > O(N²)`**

 ---